ritviksahajpal/geoprepare/README.md

 ### Create a new conda environment (optional but highly recommended)
 `geoprepare` requires multiple Python GIS packages including `gdal` and `rasterio`.
-These packages are not always easy to install, especially on Windows.
+These packages are not always easy to install.
 To make the process easier, you can optionally create a new environment using the following commands, specify the python version you have on your machine (python >= 3.9 is recommended). we use the `pygis` library to install multiple Python GIS packages including `gdal` and `rasterio`.